solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Numerous and very careful observations of specimens and sections have shown me beyond any doubt that specimens of _Parkeria_ are lithomorphic lumps of nummulitic limestone, with the nummulites almost obliterated, and with the lithomorph pattern in the form of concentric zones and radial spokes.
 I can actually see with the naked eye the faint circular and oval outlines of nummulites about an inch in diameter on the surface of a large specimen in the Natural History Museum.
 A lens (10x) shows some of the structure of the worn-down shells, _viz._ edges of spiral lamina, radial alar prolongations, and traces of willow pattern.
 Under high powers, too, I can see series of nummulitic disk structures both in the "fibers" and in the "spaces." _Parkeria_ then is a lithomorph of similar nature to an oolitic granule, but the latter is only a minute part of one shell, and the former a mass of many shells.

-If I had believed in the fossil nature of _Parkeria_ and of Beatricea I would probably have made the former a synonym of the latter.
-The supposed central Ammonite or tabulated cone of _Parkeria_ may be compared with the hollow tabulated space in Beatricea; and the concentric wavy pattern of the latter is rather like that of the _Parkeria_ pattern, though less elaborate.
-It is significant too that A. Hyatt regarded Beatricea as a Cephalopod!
+If I had believed in the fossil nature of _Parkeria_ and of _Beatricea_ I would probably have made the former a synonym of the latter.
+The supposed central Ammonite or tabulated cone of _Parkeria_ may be compared with the hollow tabulated space in _Beatricea_; and the concentric wavy pattern of the latter is rather like that of the _Parkeria_ pattern, though less elaborate.
+It is significant too that A. Hyatt regarded _Beatricea_ as a Cephalopod!
 Again, Carter describes a _Parkeria nodosa_, and Billings a _Beatricea nodulosa_.

 Many circumstances conspired to deceive investigators, but especially the apparent existence of "fibers" and "spaces"; and when specimens were found with empty spaces between fibers, and with spaces filled in with silica, the deception became complete.